OutSystems/docs-support/src/enterprise/infra-architecture/intro.md

 More about OutSystems editions [here](https://www.outsystems.com/pricing-and-editions/).

+Addons are available in addition to the default configurations.
+For information on the services and addons, visit [this page](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Cloud_services_catalog).

 #### Basic edition infrastructure

 OutSystems Cloud on its Basic edition is used to deploy **departmental apps** that are used only by your employees, such as an HR onboarding app or even an ERP system.